Abigail Hopper Gibbons

 Abigail Hopper Gibbons, née Abigail Hopper (December 7, 1801 – January 16, 1893) was an American abolitionist, schoolteacher, and social welfare activist.
-She assisted in founding and led several nationally known societies for social reform during and following the Civil War.
+She assisted in founding and led several nationally known societies for social reform during and following the American Civil War.

 She grew up in Philadelphia, Pennsylvania, in a Quaker family.
 Her father, Isaac Hopper, opposed slavery (as did many among Quakers by then) and aided fugitive slaves.
 She grew to share her father's beliefs and spent much of her life working for social reform in several fields.
 In 1841, the New York Monthly Meeting disowned Gibbons' father and husband for their anti-slavery writing.
 Abigail Gibbons resigned the following year, also removing her minor children.

 Gibbons was prominent during and after the American Civil War.
-Her work in Philadelphia, Washington, D.C., and New York City was for civil rights and education for Blacks, prison reform for women, medical care for Union officers during the war, aid to veterans returning from the war, to help them find work; and welfare.
+Her work in Philadelphia, Washington, D.C., and New York City was for civil rights and education for Black Americans, prison reform for women, medical care for Union officers during the war, aid to veterans returning from the war, to help them find work; and welfare.
 Because Gibbons was a known abolitionist, her house was among those attacked and destroyed during the New York City draft riots of July 1863.